checklist/checklist-support/docs/form-to-task.md

 ![Checklist form responses in a table](/assets/images/start/form-2-task-table.png)

-Additional columns can be added to manage task processing (due dates, priority, assignment etc.).
+Additional columns can be added for task processing (due dates, priority, assignment, etc.).

-You can assign tasks (responses) to team members for further processing.
+Tasks (responses) can be assigned to team members for further processing.

 ### 6. Editing Submissions

-If enabled in the form configuration, responders can make subsequent modifications to their submissions.
-Changes are immediately reflected in the checklist task:
+If enabled in the form configuration, responders can make subsequent modifications to their submissions, immediately reflected in the checklist task:

 ![Forms Configuration Dialog](/assets/images/form-to-task/forms-configuration-dialog.png)